Herbert Hoover: Historical reputation

 Hoover was extremely unpopular when he left office after the 1932 election, and his historical reputation would not begin to recover until the 1970s.
 According to Professor David E. Hamilton, historians have credited Hoover for his genuine belief in voluntarism and cooperation, as well as the innovation of some of his programs.
 However, Hamilton also notes that Hoover was politically inept and failed to recognize the severity of the Great Depression.
 Nicholas Lemann writes that Hoover has been remembered "as the man who was too rigidly conservative to react adeptly to the Depression, as the hapless foil to the great Franklin Roosevelt, and as the politician who managed to turn a Republican country into a Democratic one".
 Polls of historians and political scientists have generally ranked Hoover in the bottom third of presidents.
 A 2018 poll of the American Political Science Association's Presidents and Executive Politics section ranked Hoover as the 36th best president.
 A 2017 C-SPAN poll of historians also ranked Hoover as the 36th best president.

 Although Hoover is generally regarded as having had a failed presidency, he has also received praise for his actions as a humanitarian and public official.
-Biographer Glen Jeansonne writes that Hoover was "one of the most extraordinary Americans of modern times," adding that Hoover "led a life that was a prototypical Horatio Alger story, except that Horatio Alger stories stop at the pinnacle of success".
+Biographer Glen Jeansonne wrote in 2016 that Hoover was "one of the most extraordinary Americans of modern times," adding that Hoover "led a life that was a prototypical Horatio Alger story, except that Horatio Alger stories stop at the pinnacle of success".
 Biographer Kenneth Whyte writes that, "the question of where Hoover belongs in the American political tradition remains a loaded one to this day.
 While he clearly played important roles in the development of both the progressive and conservative traditions, neither side will embrace him for fear of contamination with the other."

-Historian Richard Pipes, on his actions leading the American Relief Administration, said of him "Many statesmen occupy a prominent place in history for having sent millions to their death; Herbert Hoover, maligned for his performance as President, and soon forgotten in Russia, has the rare distinction of having saved millions."
+Historian Richard Pipes, on his actions leading the American Relief Administration, said of him: "Many statesmen occupy a prominent place in history for having sent millions to their death; Herbert Hoover, maligned for his performance as President, and soon forgotten in Russia, has the rare distinction of having saved millions."